 If you’ve decided you would like to start an airbag injury compensation claim but aren’t sure where to begin, this section can help.
 A personal injury solicitor could help guide you through the process of collecting all the necessary information, facts and evidence needed to support your claim.
 As we will outline in the next section, there are multiple things you should keep a record of and steps you should take in gathering evidence that could make a vital difference to making your claim a successful one.
 This can include; medical reports, witness details; photographs of the accident and your injuries; video evidence of the accident; the other driver’s details; evidence that there was a manufacturing fault; as well as details of anyone else that may have been involved.

-If you suffer from an airbag injury and wish to make a claim, there are some important things you could do that could help to greatly strengthen your case.
+If you wish to make an airbag injury compensation claim, there are some important things you could do that could help to greatly strengthen your case.
 These can include collecting important information relating directly to your injury and the accident that caused it.

 - Although you might automatically seek medical attention for your airbag injury symptoms, it is important to keep any medical reports given by the medical professional who gave you treatment for your airbag injury.
 This helps to provide evidence of the extent of the damage later on, which may be used in calculating your overall compensation for an airbag injury.